 In which we are both humbled and inspired...

-I just returned from New York City, where I participated in the annual confabulation of decorative painters known simply as the Salon.
-Decorative artists from 18 different countries came together to share their work and techniques with each other and the public.
+I just returned from New York City, where I participated in the annual confabulation of decorative painters known simply as "the Salon."
+Decorative painters from 18 different countries came together to share their work and techniques with each other and the public.
 This year's hosts Arlene McLaughlin and Jeanne Schnupp, chose the theme of Art Deco, a style of decor and architecture inextricably linked with the city of New York.

 The exhibition showcases outstanding examples of imitation wood and marble, murals, lettering, gilding, wallpaper design, and trompe l'oeil.
 Less visible is the affinity between these artists and the friendships developed over the years that go well beyond professional camaraderie.